davidjpfeiffer/gh-pages-template/README.md

 ### Scripts

-You can run the below scripts in the project directory to accomplish various tasks.
+You can use the below scripts to accomplish various tasks in your project.
+These scripts are defined in the package.json file.
+Note that you must run these scripts inside the project directory.

-#### Development Builds
+#### Development Build

 A development build compiles your SASS to CSS, moves all files from the src directory to the dist directory, and performs other tasks to improve your development environment.